Steve973/maven-automatic-git-hook/README.md

 too much trouble.

 In the future, I might add the use of the google java code formatter to this example.

+## Concerns, or, "What are you thinking?"
+You might say, "My favorite build tool has a plugin that will handle that!"
+You may be right, and that may be a better answer for you and for your team.
+There is no single and correct answer for a given concern or requirement.
+Sometimes, it may be easier or simpler to configure a build tool plugin to achieve some of these things.
+Other times, you might not want to encumber a build phase with a lengthy process of enforcing standards.
+That is a subject for you and your team to evaluate in your particular context.
+This is just one approach that you can utilize if it meets your needs.